hashicorp/vault/api/SPEC.md

 [authentication](#reference/authentication)).

 Authentication is done with the login endpoint.
-The login endpoint returns an access token that is set as the `token` cookie.
+The login endpoint returns an access token that is set as the `X-Vault-Token` header.

 ## Help